 - Waterproof Rain Jacket.
 Weather can change drastically and without notice in the mountain-west.
 Afternoon storms are common and are often accompanied by sudden temperature drops, which may turn rain into sleet, hail or snow.
 A poncho is not sufficient.

-- Backcountry-Appropriate Socks and Underwear.
+- Warm Socks.
 Absolutely no cotton allowed.
 Wool or synthetic for all clothing is optimal.

 - Baselayer Top and Bottom.
 Mornings, evenings, and sometimes even the middle of the day can be cold in the fall.
 Pack some warm layers.
 Again, no cotton should be included in your base layers.

 - Warm Beanie.
 Wool or synthetic is ideal.
 You’ll be glad you brought it.

 - Gloves/Mittens.
 Oftentimes, a convertible mitt or fingerless gloves are ideal.
 Waterproof/windproof is best.
 No cotton.
 None of those one-size-fits-all stretchy knit things, please.

 - Puffy Jacket.
 A nice goose down or synthetic jacket adds a lot of warmth in a small package.
 With hunting and fishing, you’re not doing much to generate body heat for warmth.
 Since you’re basically idle, you’ll want to make sure you stay warm.